 PhD Dreams: The Research

-- How do people evaluate the reputations of others from the online evidence available to them?
+(1) the means by which people evaluate or assess the personal reputations of others from the online evidence available to them

 * It should be recognised that it is possible to find information online for even those who have actively elected not to maintain an online presence.